sammygb26/Obsidian/Learning/FNPL/Reading/Vector Semantics and Embeddings/Words and Vectors.md

 ![[Pasted image 20230411154232.png]]

 The vector size will be 50,000 only the top most frequent words (not the 50,000th) are useful in word context.
-These counts will often be 0 giving a **sparse** vector reprisentation.
+These counts will often be 0 giving a **sparse** vector representation.